adolfojunior/ac4talk-store/README.md

-# Spring Boot Microservices Sample
+# Microservices with Consul, HAProxy and Spring Boot

 Sample Store application composed by 3 microservices.